Activities Related to Systemically Important Financial Institutions

 Members of the SRAC have a wide range of experience, including managing complex firms, administering bankruptcies, and working in the legal system, accounting field, and academia.
 The last meeting of the SRAC was held on December 6, 2018.
 Agenda topics included updates to the Title I Living Wills, Title II Orderly Liquidation Authority, and international developments.

 Financial Stability Oversight Council

-The Financial Stability Oversight Council (FSOC) was created by the Dodd-Frank Act in July 2010 to monitor and mitigate systemic risk largely through filling gaps in regulatory oversight.
-The FSOC is composed of ten voting members, including the FDIC, and five non-voting members.
+The FSOC was created by the Dodd-Frank Act in July 2010 to promote the financial stability of the United States.
+It is composed of 10 voting members, including the Chairperson of the FDIC, and five non-voting members.

-Identifying risks to financial stability, responding to emerging threats in the system, and promoting market discipline.
+- Identifying risks to financial stability, responding to emerging threats in the financial system, and promoting market discipline;

-Designating financial market utilities (FMUs) and payment, clearing, or settlement activities that are, or are likely to become, systemically important.
+- Designating financial market utilities and payment, clearing, or settlement activities that are, or are likely to become, systemically important;

 - Facilitating regulatory coordination and information sharing regarding policy development, rulemaking, supervisory information, and reporting requirements;